Contact Tracing COVID-19

 - Doctors, nurses, hospitals, and labs report the names of people who test positive for COVID-19 to the health department, the same way they report other infectious diseases.
 They also give the test results to the person who tested positive, and tell them what to do next.

-- A trained health worker calls people who test positive for COVID-19 to ask about their symptoms, how they may have been infected, and who they may have infected.
+- People who test positive for COVID-19 will be contacted to answer questions about their symptoms, how they may have gotten COVID-19, as well as who they may have spread it to.

-- Public health workers help people with COVID-19 get information online and they answers their questions.
+- Public health workers help people with COVID-19 find information online and answer their questions.
 People with COVID-19 are told to stay home, and in one room away from others as much as possible.
-They are told to do this for at least 10 days, starting the day that their symptoms first started and until at least 24 hours after they no longer have a fever, without using medicine that lowers fevers.
+They are told to do this for at least 10 days, starting the day their symptoms first started and until at least 24 hours after they no longer have a fever, without using medicine that lowers fevers.

 - They are asked about people who spent time close to them, starting two days before they were tested or from when they first started feeling sick.
 It is possible that some of these people are now infected.

-- A trained health worker then calls the people who spent time close to the person with COVID-19.
+- A trained health worker then contacts the people who spent time close to the person with COVID-19.

 - People who live with someone who tested positive and any other close contacts are told they may have been exposed and should stay home for 14 days, counting from their last close contact with the person who tested positive.
 They are told to watch for symptoms, including fever, cough, and shortness of breath.

 - People with COVID-19 can infect others, even if they do not have symptoms.
-It is important that those who were close to the person with COVID-19 stay home and away from others for 14 days.
+It is important that those who were close to the person with COVID-19 stay home and away from others.

 Trained public health workers help decide who is a "close contact" of someone with COVID-19.

-- Trained workers ask people who test positive for COVID-19 about the people with whom they spent time, starting two days before they were tested or from when they first started feeling sick.
+- People who test positive for COVID-19 will be asked about the people with whom they spent time, starting two days before they were tested or from when they first started feeling sick.

-- Being close generally means being less than 6 feet from someone for 15 minutes or more.
+- Being close generally means being less than 6 feet from someone with COVID-19 for 15 minutes or more throughout a 24-hour period.
+However, even shorter periods of time or longer distances can result in spread of the virus.

 - The chance of spreading the virus is greater the longer an infected person is close to someone and the closer they are to each other.
 It also matters if the infected person is coughing, sneezing, singing, shouting, or doing anything else that can put more virus into the air.